Zoë Lund: Relationships

 From 1979 to 1986, she was the companion of Edouard de Laurot.
-After Laurot's death in 1993, and before Lund's in 1999, the latter bequeathed the manuscript of a novel the former had written to Mekas.
+After Laurot's death in 1993, Lund bequeathed the manuscript of a novel Laurot had written to Jonas Mekas.

 In 1986, she started dating her future husband, Robert Lund.
 They lived together in an apartment located on 10th Street, and according to Paul Rachman, the Lunds reportedly owned "dozens of roaming pet rats."
-The couple were married on October 31, 1986 at the NYC Municipal Building with one witness in attendance, their friend Lenny Ferrari.
+The couple were married on October 31, 1986, at the NYC Municipal Building with one witness in attendance, their friend Lenny Ferrari.
 That same year, Lund got an abortion.

-Although they never got divorced, Lund and her husband separated in 1997 when the former moved to Paris where she lived with "her new boyfriend" until her death in 1999.
+Although they never got divorced, Lund and her husband separated in 1997, when Lund moved to Paris where she lived with "her new boyfriend" until her death in 1999.

 Death

-Lund died in Paris on April 16, 1999 of heart failure, due to extended cocaine use, which replaced her long-term heroin use after her move to Paris in 1997.
+Lund died in Paris on April 16, 1999, of heart failure, due to extended cocaine use, which replaced her long-term heroin use after her move to Paris in 1997.
 She was 37.

 Legacy

 In 2007, experimental group Bodega System released the album Blood Pyx.
 The cover features Lund as photographed by her widower, Robert Lund.

 In the early 2000s, American Hardcore director Paul Rachman made two documentary shorts about Lund's life: Zoe XO (2004) and Zoe Rising (2009).
 In the former short, Robert Lund discusses their relationship, while in the latter Zoë's mother Barbara Lekberg focuses more on her childhood.

-Abel Ferrara said of Lund in a 2012 interview, "Zoë was a brilliant, creative person before the drugs, the drugs just killed her."
+Abel Ferrara said of Lund in a 2012 interview, "Zoë was a brilliant, creative person before the drugs; the drugs just killed her."